 What items can I donate to ReStore?

-ReStore locations in New Brighton and Minneapolis accept new and gently used donations from individuals, building supply stores, contractors, home builders, interior designers, and Twin Cities businesses.
+ReStore has three metro locations: Brooklyn Park, Minneapolis, and New Brighton.
+Each store accepts new and gently used donations from individuals, contractors, home builders, interior designers, building supply stores, and other Twin Cities businesses.
 The list of items you can donate is considerable and includes appliances, furniture, windows, doors, lighting, tools, building/remodeling materials, and much more.
 Read our complete Donation Guidelines for details.

 Still not sure if your item fits the requirements?
 Send us your question (even upload a couple photos of the item(s) in question), and our donations team will be in touch shortly.